qualuo/dijkstras-algorithm/README.md

 A* was added because of its popularity and generally performing better than Dijkstra.
 The A* heuristic used is the Euclidean distance.

-Making random scenarios took more than one would expect.
+Making random scenarios is more elaborate than one would expect.